xdy/xdy-dragonbane-workbench/README.md

   * None currently

 * New Keybinds in Configure Controls
+  * Optional keybind for renaming selected tokens according to configured rules (see above)
   * Optional keybinds for executing a macro in any position on any page of the macro hotbar, whether that page is currently showing or not.